rboonzaijer/gitlab-docker/readme.md

 ```
 After this command: refresh the UI and the warning is gone.
 Also, you've got a mail if SMTP was properly configured.

+Hint (optional): You can also do any manual changes directly in the gitlab-rails console with: `docker exec -it gitlab gitlab-rails console`

 # 4. Backup/Restore
 We want to backup the data in the volumes.
 These files will be created: